mehulkar/mehulkar.com/source/blog/i-don't-know-what-a-deductible-is.md

 researching it offhand is really boring (and I'm lazy).

 Ok, that's all for now.
-Maybe if I get a new job and have to fill out another one of those stupid W2s again, I'll be forced to write a dumbed-down primer on that too for myself.
+Maybe if I get a new job and have to fill out another one of those stupid W2s (edit: W4s) again, I'll be forced to write a dumbed-down primer on that too for myself.